vita-epfl/monoloco/README.md

 ## Webcam

 You can use the webcam as input by using the `--webcam` argument.
-By default the `--z_max` is set to 10 while using the webcam and the `--long_edge` is set to 144.
+By default the `--z_max` is set to 10 while using the webcam and the `--long-edge` is set to 144.
 If multiple webcams are plugged in you can choose between them using `--camera`, for instance to use the second camera you can add `--camera 1`. we can see a few examples below, obtained we the following commands :

 For the first and last visualization: